Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Concluding Remarks

+The above results have shown that the emergence of disproportional dominance is not explained as the action of a single agent, but rather a wholistic trait of the system.
+Our model highlights the importance of vigorous holistic interventions, which work on the full distribution of fitnesses, and focus on developing a high-fitness population.
+In particular, interventions should emphasize the support of relatively weak agents rather than punishing the most dominant ones.
+This may seem counterintuitive, but the sequential actions of first building a strong base of high-fitness individuals followed by pushing upward the fitnesses of the relatively low-fitness individuals is a more effective way of reducing inequity and increasing robustness.

-Given the generic set-up and straightforward implementation, our methodology has the potential of becoming a standard tool for dynamic risk monitoring in interacting systems ranging from small scale trading platforms up to globally interconnected social and economic systems.
+Given the generic set-up which may be adapted to different boundary conditions and its robustness to noise, our methodology has the potential of becoming a standard tool for dynamic risk monitoring in interacting systems ranging from small scale trading platforms up to globally interconnected social and economic systems.